Saimplice1234/Book-Library-Manager/README.md

 # Book-Library-Manager
-It's a library management system(node js,sql)
+A book management cli from a library